 You will examine frameworks for analyzing pedagogical philosophies, adult learning theories, ethical issues and professional values related to nursing education.
 You’ll also discuss the integration of new technology in instructional design and delivery.

 NRHL 6641 analyzes the shift from a teacher-centered approach to a student-centered approach through which the teacher guides the learning journey of the student toward self-directed discoveries and application of knowledge to practice.

 Throughout this course, weekly topics may include but are not limited to:

-- Ethical Issues and Professional Values Related to Nursing Education
+- Ethical and Cultural Issues and Professional Values in Nursing Education

 Planning Your Time